ADVERTISEMENT

 The water-walking group showed a significant improvement in lower-limb lean mass.

-Of the 72 original participants, one withdrew from the study during the 6-month period; thus, data analysis was conducted on 71 volunteers.
+Of the 72 original participants, one withdrew from the study during the 6-month period.
+Thus, researcher conducted data analysis on 71 volunteers.
 One interesting extra measure the researchers took was to collect post-study data on the main variables at 48 weeks.
 Between week 24 and week 48, participants had no required contact with the researchers.
 Participants were free to exercise or not exercise, as they chose.

 Data for the main outcome variables at pre-test and at 24 and 48 weeks is shown in “Aerobic Performance and Body Composition Results,” below.

 Interestingly, the water-walking group showed a significant improvement in lower-limb lean mass (muscle) as compared with the control group.
-This was not observed with comparisons of the land-walking group to the control group.
+Researchers did not observed this in the comparisons of the land-walking group to the control group.
 Haynes et al. propose that water walking may offer a combination of aerobic and resistance exercise.

 See also: Mindful Exercise in the Pool

-This is perhaps the longest, most well-designed training study ever conducted on water walking, and it shows that the cardiorespiratory and body composition benefits of this type of exercise are equal to those of land walking at the same intensity.
+This is perhaps the longest, most well-designed training study ever conducted on water walking.
+It shows that the cardiorespiratory and body composition benefits of this type of exercise are equal to those of land walking at the same intensity.

 Importantly, both walking groups progressed to moderate-intensity steady state and interval-training workouts during the 6-month study.
 And both walking groups saw a significant (and positive) decrease in visceral fat, the fat pattern associated with major diseases (i.e., cardiovascular disease, hyperlipidemia, hypertension, type 2 diabetes and insulin resistance).

 Naylor et al. highlight that aging is associated with a decrease in muscle mass and an increase in fat mass.
-However, with water walking there was an increase in lower-limb muscle mass and a decrease in abdominal body fat.
-Using dual-energy X-ray absorptiometry proved most beneficial for determining precisely where body composition changes were taking place.
+However, with water walking showed an increase in lower-limb muscle mass and a decrease in abdominal body fat.
+Dual-energy X-ray absorptiometry was most beneficial for determining precisely where body composition changes were taking place.
 The 48-week data, based on participants self-selecting whether to continue the exercise program on their own after 24 weeks, indicated that compliance may have been dipping.

-These findings suggest how important fitness pros can be in motivating older clients to maintain their exercise programs and in providing an effective option that minimizes some of the risks of land-based interventions.
+These findings suggest how important fitness pros can be in motivating older clients to maintain their exercise programs.
+It provides an effective option that minimizes some of the risks of land-based interventions.
 The evidence is powerful: Water workouts really do provide an effective “splash.”

 Water-Walking and Land-Walking HIIT